kimon222/stock-market-analysis-forecasting/readme.md

 **Explanation ^^**
 - Apple's stock behavior was observed from 01/01/2024 - 01/31/2025
 - R-Squared (R²) and Mean Absolute Error (MAE) are indicators of the model's accuracy,
 - R-Squared (R²) shows how well the model predicts the data.
-1 = perfect prediction. ours is 0.9899
+This model's prediction was highly accurate, but that is because the model is set up for success since it is trained on current data.
 - MAE shows how much the predicted stock price differs from the actual stock price, so the lower the better
-- "Top predictive stock: EL" means the model predicts that the stock with the best performance will be Estée Lauder - The model thinks EL has the best potential based on provided data
+- "Top predictive stock: EL" means the most accurate prediction was for the stock EL - Estée Lauder
 - Model looked at 270 days worth of historical stock prices to make its predictions

 <br/>